SarahC233/SarahCreates/README.md

 ## Portfolio
 ![Portfolio Screenshot](./public/snap.png)

-This portfolio showcases my journey as a software developer, including projects, skills, and experiences.
-Built with Next.js, Prismic CMS, and GSAP for animations, it highlights my ability to combine clean design with dynamic interactions.
+This portfolio is built with Next.js, Three.js and GSAP for animations, with content managed via Prismic CMS.

 ## Getting Started